-You would normally work freelance and be paid a fee for each piece accepted for production.
-You may also need to do other types of work to support yourself, as relatively few screenwriters earn a full-time living from writing.
+You’ll usually work freelance and be paid a fee for each piece accepted for production.
+You may also need to do other types of work to support yourself.
+It can be difficult to earn a full-time living from writing.

-Some opportunities may be advertised in the trade press and websites, but it is most common to find work by approaching producers yourself, by signing up with a writers’ agent, and through word of mouth.
+Some opportunities may be advertised in the trade press and websites.
+It’s more common to find work by approaching producers yourself, by signing up with a writers’ agent, and through word of mouth.

-You can find details of agents from The Writer’s Handbook and The Writers' and Artists' Year Book, which are available in bookshops and libraries.
+You can find details of agents from The Writer’s Handbook and The Writers' and Artists' Year Book, which are available in bookshops, libraries and electronic format.

 You may also find the following useful for further reading and finding out about opportunities: